Ghayas0772/breast-cancer-svm/README.md

 }

-Test API with Postman or curl – You don’t need the HTML form for API testing.
+Test API with Postman or curl – We don’t need the HTML form for API testing.

 Enhance index.html – Add descriptive labels matching your feature names for cl